-In the first couple of years of growing our herbs, we seed St. John’s Wort in the greenhouse in the spring and transplant it in the garden in early summer.
+In the first couple of years of growing our herbs, we seeded St. John’s Wort in the greenhouse in the spring and transplant it in the garden in early summer.
 After a couple of years, we noticed a pattern was created.
 Like a baby, in the first year, St. John’s Wort crawled close to the soil.
 In the second year that St. John’s Wort learns how to stand proud and tall and put out its beautiful yellow blossoms.
 In the 3rd year, though, St. John developed rust, and we could not harvest it.
 After this pattern was repeated several times, we decided to wildcraft St John for several years instead of growing it.

-What’s in a name: Herbalist Matthew Woods makes an interesting note about the genus name Hypericum and the Greek name hypericon.
+St John’s Wort Botanical name is Hypericum perforatum.
+Herbalist Matthew Woods makes an interesting note about the genus name Hypericum and the Greek name hypericon.
 “This seems to indicate that it was placed “above the icon,” or possibly that it has the power “over the image,” or specter.
 During the Middle Ages, St. John’s Wort was used to protect people against demons, witchcraft, and lightning.”

 The species name “perforatum” refers to the fact that the plant’s leaves are “perforated” or appear to have tiny holes that you can only see on close inspection.